Committees of the Scottish Parliament: Mandatory

 The role of the Delegated Powers and Law Reform Committee is to decide whether or not to grant powers to Scottish ministers to make secondary legislation.
 If that power is granted, it is then the job of the Delegated Powers and Law Reform Committee and any relevant Subject committee to examine and report on the secondary legislation as it is issued.
-The committee is convened by Stuart McMillan and the deputy convener is Bill Kidd.
+The committee is convened by Calum Kerr and the deputy convener is Q Manivannan.
+The other committee members are Colm Merrick, Amanda Lindsay and Paul Sweeney.